Qatar reports its first coronavirus in man who returned from Iran

 The UAE education ministry also announced the suspension of nursery school classes.

-Kuwait called on its citizens to avoid traveling over concerns about the spread of the coronavirus.
+Kuwait called on its citizens to avoid traveling over concerns about the spread of the coronavirus. {nL8N2AT0GC]

 Kuwait has reported 45 coronavirus infections, Bahrain 38, the United Arab Emirates 21 of whom five recovered, Oman six of whom one recovered.
 Iraq has reported eight infections.